nvidia-holoscan/holoscan-sdk/docs/holoscan_create_operator.md

 ```

 :::{note}
-If your parameter is of a custom type, you must register that type and provide a YAML encoder/decoder, as documented under {cpp:func}`holoscan::Operator::register_converter`
+If your parameter is of a custom type, you must register that type and provide a YAML encoder/decoder, as documented under {cpp:func}`holoscan::ComponentBase::register_converter`
 :::

 *See the {ref}`configuring-app-operator-parameters` section to learn how an application can set these parameters.*